AntonFagerberg/BM-Elite-Force-II/README.md

 # BM Elite Force 2
 This is the second game in the BM Elite Force series (not much related to each other).
 BM Elite Force 2 has been my autumn/winter project of 2012.
-I started this "tradition" 2011 where I create a new game in a new (for me) language every year and release it around christmas dedicated to my good old friends when we meet up.
-This year the game was written in __Scala__ using the Java library Slick2D (built on LWJGL).
+I started this "tradition" in 2011 where I create a new game in a new (for me) language every year and release it around christmas dedicated to my good old friends when we meet up.
+This year the game was written in __Scala__ using the Java library Slick 2D (built on LWJGL).

 ## Video
 You can see a video of the entire game here: http://vimeo.com/antonfagerberg/bm-elite-force-2